86lekwenshiung/GA-Data-Science-Immersive-Projects/AMES Housing Price Prediction(P2)/README.md

 | Validation Model Score | 0.933157 | 0.936069 | 0.936593 | 0.936950 | 0.925127 |

 <a name = 'Summary'></a>
-## What those number tell us?
+## What those number tell us and how we used them for our Business Case?
 [(back to top)](#content_page)
 * 4 of 5 models performed relatively well with respect to the Validation Dataset , generally not overfitting (Except for RF).
 * Validation RMSE in the range of 0.093 - 0.104.
-This means that on average, the predicted value is 9.74% - 10.9% away from my actual results.
+This means that on average, the predicted value will be 9.74% - 10.9% away from my actual results.
 * On Average, the predicted value will be $17810 to $18840 away from the actual results , depending on the model used.
+* These numbers give us a high confidence in our models to be used for business case studies.
+In this study, we will use our Rigde Model to advise our client.

 <a name = 'Observation'></a>